AlexisBarros22/Calculator/README.md

  - Choose to create a project from Github
  - Add this LINK : https://github.com/AlexisBarros22/Calculator
  - Clone the Project, and let the dependencies install.
  - Run it simply but pressing run in java>app

+Project created for Quality Assurance by Alexis Barros and Vitor Faria.